kenmoini/kenmoini.com/site/content/en/post/2023/06/nu-mac-who-dis.md

 Synced "dotfiles" are not a new concept, and it's something I delayed on for a while but with multiple systems or for frequent reformat/reinstalls, it's incredibly valuable.

+Since I use ZSH across all my systems, my dotfile repo also works on my Linux OSes - and those are configured usually in Git as well and automated with Ansible.

 ---

 ## What about the games?!